IsraelOrtuno/permalink/readme.md

 By default, this package comes with an observer class which is linked to the `saved` event of your model.
 Whenever a model is saved, this package will create/update accordingly.

-**NOTE:** By default, slugs are only set when createing, they won't be modified when updating unless you explicitly configured the `slugSource` options to do so.
+**NOTE:** By default, slugs are only set when creating.
+They won't be modified when updating unless you explicitly configured the `slugSource` options to do so.

 To disable the automatic permalink management you can simply set the value of the property `managePermalinks` of your model to `false`: